Nissan's Ghosn arrested again in financial misconduct case

 The prosecutors' statement did not mention Oman, but the allegation appears related to the investigation by Nissan Motor Co.'s French alliance partner Renault about payments in Oman to a major dealership, some of which is suspected of having been channeled for Ghosn's personal use.

+"So much can happen.
+I am shocked," he told reporters as he left his home.

+Ghosn's family expressed worries about another detention, calling it in a statement, "solitary confinement as part of an attempt to force a confession."

-Ghosn has denied the accusations in the earlier charges.
-On the allegation of under-reported compensation at Nissan, he has said it involved payments that were never decided or that were to be paid in the future.
+Ghosn has said the allegations of under-reported compensation at Nissan involved payments that were never decided on or that were to be paid in the future.
 He has also said Nissan never suffered losses for his personal investments and that allegedly dubious payments in Saudi Arabia were for legitimate services.

-He had tweeted he would hold a news conference April 11, where he would tell "the truth" on what was unfolding.
-A condition for his release on bail included not using the internet, but it is unclear if the authorities are considering the tweet a technical violation.
+Ghosn had tweeted he would hold a news conference April 11, where he would tell "the truth" on what was unfolding.
+A condition for his release on bail included not using the internet, but it is unclear if the authorities considered the tweet a technical violation.

 "I am confident that if tried fairly, I will be vindicated," he said in the statement Thursday.
 "I am determined that the truth will come out.
 I am confident that if tried fairly, I will be vindicated."